-Now, let’s talk about actually recording memories.
-This would mean interpreting the actual activity of neurons, the images that fall into and are processed by our eyes, and the auditory signals collected by our ears, in order to form a recording of memory.
+The grain implant in Black Mirror suggests that they are not recording memories externally, but internally.
+This would mean interpreting the images that fall into and are processed by our eyes, and the auditory signals collected by our ears, in order to form a recording of what we perceive.

 If we all had perfect memory, we would never forget an important meeting or where we put our keys.
 Crimes would be solved so much more easily.